abdelrahman-elkady/se-tutorial/lab-4.md

 It is always best to abstract away unneeded development details from other people.

-Now we could type `node app.js` every time we want to start the app, but what if we decide to do things differently later on like use nodemon instead of node or other start commands.
+We could type `node app.js` every time we want to start the app, but what if we decide to do things differently later on like use nodemon instead of node or other start commands.

 Better to setup a [facade](https://sourcemaking.com/design_patterns/facade) in front of the app starting logic.